beznosd/form-progress/README.md

 # form-progress
 A form completion progress plugin.
 Without any dependencies.
-Your progress and your design.
-Any limitations!<br/>
+Progress with your design.<br/>
 Just pass css selector of your form and progress element to a simple function and you are ready to go!

 ## Usage